prahaldgadekar/strix-ai/README.md

 ## Voice Mode

 Click the **VOICE** button or use the wake word.
 STRIX will:
-1. Listen for your command
+1. Listen for your command (supports English + Hindi mixed accents)
 2. Process it through the active model
 3. Speak the response out loud